List of Gentoo Linux derivatives: History

 In early 2008, Robbins proposed to resolve the Gentoo Foundation problems.
 But he had left the project in 2004, and his offer was refused.
 The Funtoo project was born as an initiative to implement his vision, with aims to share innovations.

+On July 26th, 2024, Robbins announced on the official Funtoo website that he would shut down the whole project due to a lack of interest in it.

 Features

 Funtoo is a source based Linux distribution.

 Core technologies

 Funtoo features in addition to native UTF-8 by default include:

 Kits

 In July 2017 Funtoo switched from plain portage approach to splitting the portage tree into kits.
 This should tie software updates together and help with the dependency problems of a rolling release distribution.
 Kits also are gaining maturity status as they are tested and as patches are applied.

 Git

 Funtoo uses Git to store the Portage tree.
 The tree is split into kits now with meta-repo being the repo holding all the kits as submodules.

 Metro

 Metro is an automatable software package for building stages used in installing Funtoo.